magepages/mpdocs/docs/gift-card/index.md

 * In the **Balance** field
   * This is where admins assign an amount to a gift card.
 This amount will be added to the gift credit when it’s redeemed and will be deducted from the order if Apply is setting as Discount.
   * If you leave it blank, there will be an error message.
+* In the **Description** field: Enter the description, to notify admins of created gift code.
 * In the **Status** field
   * Choose “Active” to validate the gift code.
   * The status will be changed to “Used” if the gift code is used.